-what is the LOUISIANA EMERGENCY RESPONSE NETWORK?
+What is the LOUISIANA EMERGENCY RESPONSE NETWORK?

-The Louisiana Emergency Response Network (LERN) is an agency of state government created by the Louisiana Legislature in 2004 and charged with the responsibility of developing and maintaining a statewide system of care coordination for patients suddenly stricken by serious traumatic injury or time-sensitive illness (such as heart attack and stroke).
-Getting to the right place at the right time to receive the right care is a matter of life or death for these patients.
+The Louisiana Emergency Response Network (LERN) is an agency of state government created by the Louisiana Legislature in 2004 charged with the responsibility of developing and maintaining a statewide system of care coordination for patients suddenly stricken by serious traumatic injury or time-sensitive illness (such as heart attack and stroke).
+It is a system also designated to serve as a vital healthcare resource in the face of larger scale emergencies and natural disasters.